LucaYan0506/Cs50-Final-Project/README.md

 ## Video: [CS50’s Web Programming with Python and JavaScript Final Project](https://www.youtube.com/watch?v=bTbj_oWgWD0)

-For the final project of CS50 web programming with python and JavaScript I created a website using Django Rest Framework for the backend and HTML & CSS & JS for the backend.
+For the final project of CS50 web programming with python and JavaScript I created a website using Django Rest Framework for the backend and HTML & CSS & JS for the frontend.
 I created this website because I would like a website where I can write notes during my lessons and ,in the same time, chat with other users  (so I don't need to use a website for chatting and another website for taking note).
 To create this website I watched a tutorial on youtube about asynchronous request(`channels`).
 Based on that video, I created a chatroom and pages where multiple users can edit the same document (users can see changes made by other users).